al-jshen/prfr/README.md

 # prfr

-Probabilistic random forest regressor: random forest model that accounts for errors in predictors and yields calibrated probabilistic predictions.
+Probabilistic random forest regressor: random forest model that accounts for errors in predictors and labels, yields calibrated probabilistic predictions, and corrects for bias.

 ## Installation